Skip to main content

 Monitor dangerous locations

-For oil and gas sites, utility businesses, and ports, commercial surveillance systems do much more than provide enhanced safety and security.
-They provide an extra pair of eyes in potentially dangerous locations to monitor the oil and gas site for operational efficiencies, provide video security teams with awareness of malfunctioning equipment at an electric substation and help the port team address any shipping incidents and queries by checking the recorded footage from the business surveillance systems.
+For oil and gas sites, utility businesses and ports, commercial surveillance systems do much more than provide enhanced safety and security.
+They act as an extra pair of eyes in potentially dangerous locations by monitoring oil and gas sites for operational efficiencies, alerting video security teams to malfunctioning equipment at electric substations and helping port teams address shipping incidents by reviewing recorded footage.
+Together, these capabilities form an important part of a complete oil and gas security system.

 How do commercial surveillance camera systems differ?